xiaonilee/xiaonilee.github.io/content/post/RInAction.md

 ## Chapter1.
 Introduction To R

-- This chapter covers
+### Chapter 1 covers

 - Installing R

 - Understanding the R language

 - Running programs

 - In the present chapter, a tremendously `versatile` and `impressive` code need to be marked, which is used to remove most objects from the working environment.